Kevin-P-Kerr/lilhttp/README.md

-# LIL'HTTP: A Little HTTP Library #
+# LIL'HTTP: A Little HTTP Server #

 ### To Do ###